Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Cost Model Evaluation

-For comparison in the results below, we include three simulated detector devices: ``Never Alert,'' which simulates no detector; ``Always Alert,'' which alerts on every file; and a ``Perfect Detector,'' which correctly alerts on only malicious files.
-For the latter two, we assumed detection was ``immediate'' using detection time $t = 1\mathrm{E}{-10}$~s.
+For comparison in the subsequent results, we include three simulated detector devices: ``Never Alert,'' which simulates no detector; ``Always Alert,'' which alerts on every file; and a ``Perfect Detector,'' which correctly alerts on only malware.